Health Savings Accounts (HSA)

 What is a high-deductible health plan and how does it work?

 As its name implies, it's a health insurance plan that has a high deductible — the amount of medical expenses you must pay each year before coverage kicks in.
 While the deductible is high with this type of plan, the premium (the regular fee you pay to obtain coverage) is typically lower for high-deductible plans than for traditional plans.

 High-deductible plans don't start paying until after you've spent at least $1,350 (for an individual) or $2,700 (for a family) of your own money on health care expenses.
 You can use your HSA to pay deductible expenses, as well as copays and other non-covered health care expenses.

 Not all high-deductible plans work the same.
 For instance, plans may pay for preventive services, such as mammograms, before the deductible is met.
 It's critical to carefully review the plan's coverage details, including the out-of-pocket maximum — the limit on how much you would have to pay out of pocket for medical expenses in a year.

 How much money can I deposit annually into a health savings account?

 The Internal Revenue Service sets the contribution limits for HSAs.
-In recent years, the limits have been about $3,000 for individuals and about $6,000 for family coverage.
+For 2019, the limits are:

 Can I use pretax money to fund a health savings account?